Porsche 917: 1970

 Two 917 LH were entered in Le Mans, one in white and red trim by Porsche Salzburg.
 Driven by Vic Elford and Kurt Ahrens, the pole sitter's 4.9-litre engine dropped an inlet valve after 225 laps.
 Both drivers had also been entered on the team's other car, a red and white 917 K with the 4.5-litre engine, qualified by Hans Herrmann and Richard Attwood in rather low 15th spot, but they did not drive after their own car failed.

 The other LH was entered by Martini Racing, qualified by Willi Kauhsen and Gérard Larrousse on 12th position.
-The spectacular livery of this car was elaborate whirls and swoops of light green on a dark blue background.
+The livery of this car was elaborate whirls and swoops of light green on a dark blue background.
 The car with the 4.5L engine gained the nickname of the Hippie Car or the Psychedelic Porsche from the team and media.

 Early in the race, most of the works Ferrari 512 entrants eliminated each other in a shunt.
 The two Porsche factory teams, Gulf-Wyer and Porsche Salzburg, continued to battle each other, but all Wyer cars were out after 12 hours.
 At the end it was the red and white #23 917K of Porsche Salzburg, with the standard 4.5-litre engine, carefully driven by Stuttgart's own Hans Herrmann and Englishman Richard Attwood through the pouring rain, that finally scored the first overall win at Le Mans, in a wet race that saw only 7 ranked finishers.
 Martini's 917LH came in 2nd.
 Both cars were later paraded across Stuttgart.
 In addition to Porsche's triumphant 1, 2 victory, a Porsche 908 came in third overall, a Porsche 914-6 came in sixth overall (plus it won the GT class), and a Porsche 911S was seventh.
 (Two Ferrari 512s took fourth and fifth place overall.)